luansimoes/partitionpi/README.md

 ```

 ## Get started
-First, we are dealing with integer partitions as lists, for example:
+We are dealing with integer partitions as lists, for example:

 ```Python
 import partitionpi as pp